upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

-# Gesture ML Toolkit — Quick Start
+# Gesture ML Toolkit

 ## Get the project

-Don't download these files individually — get the **whole repo** so everything (the scripts + the setup files) lands in the same folder
+Don't download these files individually get the **whole repo** so everything (the scripts + the setup files) lands in the same folder
 automatically: